pankajpuri/spalkTechTest/README.md

 - Navigate to mpegts-Parser-API-Node

- - files folder contains test files and their outputs.
+ - **files** folder contains test files and their outputs.
- - models content `mpegts-parser.js` which takes mpeg stream file and extract PacketIDs if available else throws back the error with packets and offsets.
+ - **models** content `mpegts-parser.js` which takes mpeg stream file and extract PacketIDs if available else throws back the error with packets and offsets.
- - routers folder content `mpegts-parser.js` which handle the route operation and send back the response.
+ - **routers** folder content `mpegts-parser.js` which handle the route operation and send back the response.
- - tests folder contain test file `mpegts-parser.test` which has two unit tests in it.
+ - **tests** folder contain the **test** file `mpegts-parser.test` which has two unit tests in it.

 - Install NPM packages

  `npm install`

-- To run the test file type
+- To run the test file, type the following script in the terminal under this directory: /spalkTechTest/mpegts-Parser-API-Node/
  `npm test`

  ### OR